 China calls for businesses to shut down e-cigarette online shops

-SHANGHAI: China's tobacco regulator on Friday issued a notice asking e-commerce platforms and businesses to shut online stores that sell electronic cigarette products, in a move aimed at stopping minors from purchasing e-cigarettes through the internet.
+SHANGHAI: China's tobacco regulator on Friday (Nov 1) issued a notice asking e-commerce platforms and businesses to shut online stores that sell electronic cigarette products, in a move aimed at stopping minors from purchasing e-cigarettes through the Internet.

 It also arrives as a bevvy of Chinese startups race to capture a piece of China's massive potential market for e-cigarettes.